-We hosted our dinner club on Saturday night and to make it easy we served potluck.
-Today I am delighted to share some of my favorite potluck recipes.
+We hosted our dinner club and to make it easy I served a potluck.
+Here are some of my favorite weekend potluck recipes.

 Potluck.
 I am sure you all know what the meaning of potluck is.
 I was surprised to learn that “Potluck meaning” is a huge google search term.
 My guess is that people google it when they are trying to decide if the potluck item they want to bring has to be homemade.